urielbitton/amplify-commerce/README.md

 # amplify-commerce
-Created React + <3

 Features to add:
 - Decrease stock count of purchased products + increase qtySold of product when creating orders thru clients and admin
 - implement trash cans for products, orders, coupons, etc...
 - Change all inputs ProvinceCountries to RegionCountry (enhanced) component
 - make dashboard stats dynamic
-- guest add to cart and checkout features
+- guest add to cart and checkout features (if enabled)
 - add newarrivals, about + contact pages
 - To complete integrated payments use stripe and my last DEV bookmark on how to implement with node server
 - track site visits through firebase analytics